Innovative Impact Assessment in Humanitarian Training

 Type of grant: Core – invention

-RedR UK and the University of Sussex redesigning and testing innovative methods to better understand participants’ learning and changes in behaviour following humanitarian capacity building interventions.
+RedR UK and the University of Sussex are redesigning and testing innovative methods to better understand participants’ learning and changes in behaviour following humanitarian capacity building interventions.

 What is the humanitarian need?